airshipit/deckhand/doc/source/api_client.rst

     auth = v3.Token(**keystone_auth)
     deckhandclient = client.Client(auth=auth)

-Which will allow you to authenticate using a pre-exsting, project-scoped token.
+Which will allow you to authenticate using a pre-existing, project-scoped token.

 Alternatively, you can use non-session authentication to instantiate the